Learn how to make the BEST keto ice cream with just 3 ingredients! No ice cream maker needed, it’s an easy recipe that comes with 10 flavor options!

 - No ice cream maker needed.
 And no blender too.
 Just using a hand mixer and transfer into a jar to freeze up!

 - Two minutes of preparation.
 The hard part is waiting for this dessert to freeze up!

 - Over 10 flavor options!
 The base is vanilla flavored, but you can change it up a plethora of ways.

 How to make keto ice cream

 - Powdered sweetener- A powdered form of any keto granulated sweetener.
 I never buy the expensive packaged options and instead, make my own.
-Xylitol, erythritol, and monk fruit sweetener are all fantastic options.
+I like using allulose, but monk fruit sweetener should be okay.

-- Xanthan gum- Thickens the ice cream and gives it that scoopable texture.
+- Xanthan gum- Thickens the ice cream and prevents any crystallization.